kaltura/DeveloperPortalDocs/documentation/media-player/Player-UI-Localization.md

 }
 ```

-## Custom localized strings
+## Custom Localized Strings

 You can add missing strings or change existing strings for any locale using the `strings` plugin.
-The strings plugin defines keys and values for all player labels and tooltips.
+The strings plugin defines keys and values for all Player labels and tooltips.

 > [Review the complete list of available strings keys and default English values](http://player.kaltura.com/modules/KalturaSupport/tests/StringsLocale.html).